jylanglois/certifications/SAP-C02/note.md

 If you create a delay queue, any message that you send to the queue remain invisible to consumers for the duration of the delay period

 # Caching

+## Cloudfront

+* ### Signed URL

+  Signed URL with expiration to control access to content in cloudfront.
+Good to restrict access to invidual files

+* ### Signed cookies

+  Allow you to control who can access your content when you don't want to change your current URLS or when you want to provide access to multiple restricted files.

 ## Amazon ElasticCache